State Succession Index

 States are not static entities; they can undergo changes that lead to new forms of statehood, governance, legal systems, modes of cooperation, and territorial boundaries.

-The State Succession Index aims to contribute to the stability and predictability of international legal, diplomatic, and commercial arrangements; the rule of law; the protection of human rights; the peaceful resolution of disputes; and the smooth transition of states, regardless of their developmental context.
+The State Succession Index aims to contribute to the stability of international legal, diplomatic, and commercial arrangements; the rule of law; the protection of human rights; the peaceful resolution of disputes; and the smooth transition of states, regardless of their developmental context.

 The notion of State Succession

-The Index adopts a new and original approach to state succession in order to address the challenges that contemporary succession poses to international law and policy.
+The Index adopts an original approach to state succession in order to address the challenges that contemporary succession poses to international law and policy.
 In this context, the term “state succession” refers to the succession of both states and governments, with certain specific considerations.
 In particular, by state succession, we mean both the replacement of one State by another in the responsibility for the international relations of territory and the process by which a state fundamentally alters its structures of power and authority.
 In such cases, any potential disruption to existing international arrangements requires an authoritative international response.

 We believe state successions will continue to happen because there are powerful centrifugal forces at work in the world.
 Nowadays, every succession may have significant worldwide consequences.
 It was once thought that only the predecessor state and its successor states were impacted by a state succession’s effect.
 States, organisations, businesses and population are now closely entwined in legal, political, commercial, military, and diplomatic relationships.
 Because of this intricate worldwide web, the state succession has a significant influence on ever-widening rings of participants and processes.